GammaTauAI/opentau/milestone1.md

 OPTIONS:
     -c, --cache <CACHE>          The Redis URL for the cache --disable-rate-limit     Whether or not to prevent rate limits.
-You may want to set this to false if You are using your own model.
-By default, we try to prevent rate limits, by using this flag you can disable this behavior
+                                 You may want to set this to false if you are using your own model.
+By default, we try to prevent rate limits, by using this
+                                 flag you can disable this behavior
     -e, --endpoint <ENDPOINT>    The url of the codex endpoint [default: https://api.openai.com/v1/edits]
     -f, --file <FILE>            The target file path